Autism vs ADHD vs Speech Delay: Key Differences, Overlaps & Early Warning Signs

 Q3.
 Can ADHD be mistaken for autism?

 Yes, ADHD can sometimes be mistaken for autism in early childhood.
 Both may show attention and social difficulties.
-However, ADHD children usually seek interaction, while autism involves challenges in social communication and shared attention.
+However, children with ADHD usually seek social interaction, while autism involves challenges in social communication and shared attention.

 Q4.
 How can I tell if my child has autism or just a speech delay?